 Our clinically-led work programmes have been focussed on developing new models of health and care to achieve our vision – 'working with you to make Staffordshire and Stoke-on-Trent the healthiest places to live and work'.

-In Spring 2019 we plan to begin public engagement – this is the start of a thorough process to develop proposals jointly with local communities, health and care staff and local groups that will form the basis of any formal consultation.
-This will be a discussion with local communities and our stakeholders based around four key areas:
+We will shortly be launching a 12-week public conversation across Staffordshire and Stoke-on-Trent – this is the start of a thorough process to develop proposals jointly with local communities, health and care staff and local groups that will form the basis of any formal consultation.
+This will be a discussion with local communities and our stakeholders based around the following areas:

 - Identifying additional priorities that will deliver clinical and financial stability.

 We expect this to take several years to complete as we follow the best practice of consultation, follow national assurance processes and comply with legislation.